ibm-cloud-docs/account/iam-users_roles.md

 * Service access roles

 Service access roles define a user or service’s ability to perform actions on a service instance, such as accessing the console or performing API calls.
-The service access roles are manager, writer, and reader.
+The most common service access roles are manager, writer, and reader.
+Each service maps particular actions for working with the service to each of these roles.

 You might not see all of the roles that are listed here as options when you assign policies in the UI because only the roles available for the service that you chose are displayed.
 For more information on what roles are enabled and what actions each access role allows for each service, see the documentation for that service.
 {: note}